kyma-project/eventing-auth-manager/README.md

 ## Assumptions about resource names and structure
 The controller makes assumptions about the names used in the control plane cluster to read the correct resources.
 The assumptions are the following:
 - The name of the Kyma CR is the unique runtime ID of the managed runtime.
-- The name of the Kyma CR can be used to read the kubeconfig of the managed runtimes from a K8s secret with the name format "kubeconfig-<runtime-id>" in the "kcp-system" namespace.
+- The name of the Kyma CR can be used to read the kubeconfig of the managed runtimes from a K8s secret with the name format `kubeconfig-<runtime-id>` in the "kcp-system" namespace.
 - The IAS credentials are stored in a K8s secret named "eventing-auth-ias-creds" in the "kcp-system" namespace, and the data is stored in the following format:
   ```yaml
   apiVersion: v1